-The JU MPP degree is a 2 year, 48 credit program.
-It includes 10 core courses, an internship, a two-semester capstone policy project and four elective courses.
-One elective is a policy-oriented course at the Florida Coastal School of Law (FCSL).
+The JU MPP degree is a 2-year, 48-credit program.
+It includes 10 core courses, four elective courses, an internship, and a two-semester capstone policy project.
+One of the electives is a policy-oriented course at the Florida Coastal School of Law (FCSL).

 The following is a summary of the JU MPP Degree Requirements.